 In anticipation of the show, singer/guitarists Page Burkum and Jack Torrey sat down for a brief phone interview with Taylor Ruckle.

-Ruckle: So I hear that you guys just got back from overseas, and I’m wondering, how was Australia?
+I hear you guys just got back from overseas.
+How was Australia?

 Burkum: Well, let’s see, where to begin?
 Uh, we didn’t see any kangaroos.